 I’ve had the Leica for two weeks now and have taken it out a couple of times, with varying degrees of photo satisfaction.
 I attribute this to a variety of reasons — most of them due to the photographer, not the equipment (more on that in my follow-up post).
 My keeper rate is in the crapper, but when I have a keeper, it’s a KEEPER.
 There is definitely something to be said for Leica image quality and while I do still love my Olympus cameras, if I can solve my TL2 shooting problems, my beloved E-M1 Mark II is going to start gathering some dust.

-Let’s start with what I am loving about the Leica TL2:
+Let’s start with what a quick lists of things I am loving about the Leica TL2 so far:

 - Image quality